U.S. Relations With the Dominican Republic

 The United States established diplomatic relations with the Dominican Republic in 1884 following its independence from Spain in 1865.
 Post-independence, the country saw a mix of coups, U.S. military intervention and occupations, military government, and democratic government.
 The Dominican Republic's first peaceful transfer of power from one freely elected president to another was in 1978.

-U.S. relations with the Dominican Republic are excellent.
-The country is an important partner in hemispheric affairs due to its standing in the Caribbean as the largest economy and second-largest country in terms of population and land mass, its large bilateral trade with the United States, and its proximity to the United States and other smaller Caribbean nations.
-The Dominican Government has been supportive of many U.S. initiatives in the United Nations and related agencies.
-The two governments cooperate in the fight against trafficking in illegal substances.
-The Dominican Republic has worked closely with U.S. law enforcement officials on issues such as the extradition of fugitives and measures to hinder illegal migration.
+U.S. relations with the Dominican Republic are solid, but complex.
+The country is an important partner in hemispheric affairs due to its standing in the Caribbean as the largest economy and second-largest country in terms of population and land mass, its large bilateral trade with the United States, and its proximity to the United States.
+The two governments cooperate in the fight against trafficking in illegal substances and persons, the extradition of fugitives, and measures to hinder illegal migration.

 U.S. Assistance to the Dominican Republic

 U.S. assistance helps build accountable and transparent institutions that can better serve the needs of the Dominican people and strengthen democratic governance.
-In addition, U.S. assistance stimulates income generation opportunities for small businesses and rural communities, improves the protection of the environment, enables local organizations to promote ecological and cultural tourism, and furthers the equitable provision of quality health and education services.
-The Caribbean Basin Security Initiative complements bilateral programs in the Dominican Republic and provides additional assistance for law enforcement, citizen safety, and rule of law programs.
+In addition, U.S. assistance stimulates income generation opportunities for youth, small businesses, and rural communities, promotes English language learning and increased educational and cultural opportunities through exchange programs, improves the protection of the environment, enables local organizations to promote ecological and cultural tourism, and furthers the equitable provision of quality health and education services.
+The Caribbean Basin Security Initiative (CBSI) complements bilateral programs in the Dominican Republic and provides additional assistance to law enforcement, citizen safety, and rule of law programs.

 Bilateral Economic Relations